mascah/cookiecutter-turbo-django/docs/0-introduction/the-modular-monolith.rst

 Spaghetti Dependencies
 ^^^^^^^^^^^^^^^^^^^^^^

-Dan Manges describes the danger at Root Insurance in `The Modular Monolith: Rails Architecture`_:

-    "We've heard of teams ending up with a Distributed Monolith: code in independent services that is as difficult to work with as a Monolith.
-One underlying cause of that is poor architecture."

 Without clear boundaries, code depends on code arbitrarily.
 A change in the billing module breaks authentication because someone took a shortcut.
-The dependency graph becomes a tangled mess.
+The dependency graph becomes a tangled mess—what some call ending up with a "Distributed Monolith" even with code in a single repository.

 Difficulty Onboarding New Developers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^